ZhonglinChen/MSA-2020-Phase1-BackEndDev-WebAPI-StudentSIMS/README.md

   The screenshot above shows the API method that adds a new address for a student using studentId.
 In this method, firstly, information of a student would be retrieved from database if a row of student with the given studentId exists in the Student Table.
 If the student exists, API will add a new address according to the received object from request for this student.
 Otherwise, return 404 NotFound to clients.

-Example of the Swagger screenshots:
+Example of the Swagger screenshot for this method:

 ![Annotation_StudentControllerAddAddressForStudentSwagger](https://raw.githubusercontent.com/ZhonglinChen/MSA-2020-Phase1-BackEndDev-WebAPI-StudentSIMS/master/Images/Annotation_StudentControllerAddAddressForStudentSwagger.png)